jiritobolka/jiritobolka.github.io/_posts/2014-08-15-building-parallel-coordinates.md

 {% endhighlight %}

 Now, it's time to start building the D3 visualization itself.
 If you are an expert in building the D3 custom visualization, this article will be super easy for you!
 We are going to draw the Parallel Coordinates chart to compare one attribute across four different metrics.

-If you have some Visualization prepared, you can skip this and continue with [embedding process](link-to-next-chapter).

 {% highlight js %}